wp-plugins/wp-user-avatar/readme.txt

 = 1.6.4 =
 * Bug Fix: Correct avatar not showing in widget
-* Update: Check compability to 3.7
+* Update: Check compatibility to 3.7

 = 1.6.3 =
 * Bug Fix: Checkbox value for "Crop avatars to exact dimensions"